chloeleichen/CoverPop/README.md

 You can set two cookies, Cookie1 is set when use click "close for now", Cookie2 is set when user click do not show again.

-In the demo, cookie1 is set to 30 days and cookie 2 is set 100 days.
+In the demo, cookie1 is set to 30 days and cookie2 is set 100 days.

 You can set cookie1 to be very short, and cookie2 to be very long